konfuzio-ai/konfuzio-sdk/quickstart-pycharm.md

 After the installation of PyCharm and this setup of the virtual environment is completed, we can now start to install our Konfuzio SDK package.

-#### 3. Install the Konfuzio SDK package via pip install in the terminal:
+#### 3. Install the Konfuzio SDK package:
+Install the Konfuzio SDK package via pip install in the terminal.
 This will install the SDK package directly in your working directory:
 `pip install konfuzio-sdk`

 ![image](https://user-images.githubusercontent.com/85744792/127275731-b730e743-0a90-4e5c-a454-3d74d047bd48.png)